almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 # KAITO on AKS

-I recently added a new playground to [cloud-playground-infra](https://github.com/almirbanjanovic/cloud-playground-infra): a fully automated [KAITO-on-AKS](https://github.com/almirbanjanovic/cloud-playground-infra/tree/main/environments/kaito-on-aks) setup.
+I recently added a new playground to [cloud-playground-infra](https://github.com/almirbanjanovic/cloud-playground-infra): a fully automated [KAITO-on-AKS](https://github.com/almirbanjanovic/cloud-playground-infra/tree/main/environments/kaito-on-aks) environment.

 By the way, you should also check out [my other blog post on what cloud-playground-infra](https://www.theroadtocloud.com/blog/cloud-playground-infra/) helps us do.